drwebb/haskelldocumentation/content/containers.md

 # Common typeclass instances

+Now we will discuss the importance of typeclasses in relation to containers.
-Foldable containers can be reduced to a single value.
-Standard folds are included as functions in the relevent modules, eg. `Data.Map.foldr`.
-Do not forget that you also have at your command the functions availible in the Data.Foldable module.
-For example mapping to a monandic action `mapM`, specialized folds, and other common tasks.
-Some functionalithat you also have at your command the functions availible in the Data.Foldable module.
-For example executing a monandic action `mapM_` on the collection and discarding any results, specialized folds.
-For example, the function to lookup if an element is contained in the values of an `Map` is `elem` from `Foldable`.
+Consider for instance `Foldable` containers, which means the container can be reduced to a single value.
+Standard folds are included as functions in the relevant modules, eg. `Data.Map.foldr`.
+Do not forget that you also have at your command the functions available in the Data.Foldable module.
+For example `mapM_`, specialized folds, and other common tasks are all found in this module.
+It may appear that a container is missing a basic operation, when it is really hidden as a function on the typeclass.
+For example, the function to lookup if an element is contained in the values of an `Map` is `elem` from `Foldable`, while the `Data.Map` module only contains the function `member` to test if a key is present.

 ```
+> import Data.Foldable
 > let ngons = [("Square", 4), ("Pentagon", 5), ("Hexagon", 6)] :: Map String Int
 > mapM_ print ngons
 4